Contact Us

 Wanting to learn more about Jim Hausmann?
 Information coming shortly.

-Steve Wortley, EMT
+Steve Wortley, Board Member & EMT

 Steve's experience with GAA began in 1998 when he joined the organization as a volunteer Emergency Medical Technician.
 He was able to serve area residents until 2006 when his job with UTC transferred him to California.
 Upon his return to Connecticut in 2016, he quickly recertified and returned to active duty as a riding member of Granby Ambulance Association.
 Since retiring from UTC, where he worked in aerospace manufacturing for 34 years, his service with GAA has given him the chance to combine his interests in physical and mental wellbeing with active community service.
 He looks forward to serving on the board and contributing to the organization’s mission to promote healthy outcomes.